-Kodaly is an early childhood program for boys age 5 and 6.
+Kodaly is an early childhood program for boys age five and six.
 Here, young boys learn the fundamentals of music, beat, rhythm, and melody.

 This group is made up of the youngest boys, generally beginning around seven years of age.
 They meet in two groups of six or seven for one hour a week, in which they learn basics of note reading and the choral score, and begin to explore expressive voice training.
 They have a unique opportunity to perform with their fathers at the annual Christmas Concert, and also perform in a choir festival and at GPBC’s year-end concert.